juditnovak/airflow-provider-nomad/docs/nomad_executor.rst

 .. note::

    In case of self-signed certificates, make sure that ``keyUsage`` extension is enabled and required (see `helpful guidelines <https://www.herongyang.com/PKI-Certificate/OpenSSL-Add-keyUsage-into-Root-CA.html>`_)

-Job execution
-#################

-The execution workflow is fairly basic so far.
-In principal, following the Airflow standards:

-- job remain in a ``QUEUED`` state until successfully contacting the API server confirming that ``RUNNING`` state started
-- ``SUCCESS`` or ``FAILED`` state is declared based on the task reporting to the API server

-In addition, Nomad-side failures are also considered.
-Such errors can have multiple reasons.

-Allocation failures:

-    Allocation failures may not be real failures.
-They can occur for example when the cluster is overloaded, or if requested resources may not be temporarily available.
-Depending on the job configuration, these may have automated re-allocation attempts.
-    Such tasks have a time delay defined by the ``nomad_executor/alloc_penidng_timeout``.
-In case they show no change in state, they are failed by the executor as the timeout expires.
-    (The Airflow tasks are forcefully moved to a ``FAILED`` state by the executor, and the corresponding Nomad jobs are stopped.)

-Job submission failures:

-    On the other hand, actual failures may happen before job execution could start.
-(For example: specified Docker image can't be downloaded.)
-    On these occasions, the Airflow jobs are set to ``FAILED`` and the Nomad jobs are stopped right away.

-Once the executor may move tasks to a ``FAILED`` state, Airflow-level re-tries apply.

-Analysis on the Nomad context is performed, aiming to provide information about the failures, both in the Airflow service logs and the job logs.

 Logging